£20,000 Compensation in Disability Discrimination Claim

 At this point, Ms D’s employer started negotiations to settle the claim before reaching a Final Hearing.

-Ms D’s employer made an approach to Stephen Pinder through their Solicitors to try to negotiate a compensation settlement of the case.
+Ms D’s employer approached our Employment Law Team through their Solicitors to try to negotiate a compensation settlement of the case.
 Over a number of weeks, various proposals were put forward.

 Ultimately, because of a breakdown in the relationship between Ms D and her employer, she agrees to leave her employment.
 She only agreed to this with a Settlement Agreement.
 Although the settlement agreement compromised her existing Employment Tribunal claim, it did result in £20,000 of compensation after tax.